Generalized Discrete Diffusion with Self-Correction: Experiments

 \subsection{Ablation Study}

-We carry out two ablation studies to investigate into the impact of different noise schedules on self-correction behaviors.
+We carry out three ablation studies to investigate into self-correction behaviors.
 Specifically, we want to know: 1) If a larger uniform noise ratio would encourage more aggressive (parallel) self-correction?
 2) How does the timing of peak uniform noise affect the temporal strength of self-correction throughout the generation process?
+3) Does “higher correction rate” imply more successful self-corrections, or only more frequent but pointless token revisions? \paragraph{Parallel Self-Correction.}